Angel-Karasu/pacman-tools/README.md

 # PacTools

-This is a simple set of tools for pacman, the package manager Arch Linux-based distributions.
+This is a simple toolkit project for pacman, the package manager for Arch Linux-based distributions.
 It can clean pacman cache, remove unused packages, fix pacman keys and update pacman mirrors.

 ## Installation